Head of controversial US-backed Gaza aid group resigns, citing concerns over independence and impartiality

 Asmaa Al-Kafarneh, who was waiting at the kitchen on Sunday, said she had not eaten bread in two months.
 “If we don’t die from Israeli airstrikes, we’ll die of hunger,” she said.

-Israel said it allowed 107 aid trucks into the territory on Sunday – but the UN has said that’s not nearly enough.
+Israel said it allowed 107 aid trucks into the territory on Sunday and 170 on Monday – but the UN has said that’s not nearly enough.

 The enclave needs at least 500 to 600 trucks daily to avert a deepening humanitarian catastrophe, as civilians face a severe shortage of supplies like food and medicine, said UNRWA, the UN agency for Palestinian refugees in Gaza.
 The UN has also complained that Israel has insisted on humanitarian aid traveling along insecure routes, preventing many aid trucks from safely arriving at their destinations.